The error-chain crate (docs) is a new crate for dealing with Rust error boilerplate. It provides a few unique features:

 Assuming you are using crate-level error types, typically you will

-module and inside it call error_chain!
+define an errors module and inside it call error_chain!:

 ```rust // Define the error types and conversions for this crate error_chain! { // The type defined for this error.
 These are the conventional // and recommended names, but they can be arbitrarily chosen. types { Error, ErrorKind, ChainErr, Result; }